saadware/saadware.github.com/about.md

     <p>
     Scott Saad was a former sprinter, footballer, basketballer, racquetballer and closet geek (though he didn't know it at the time).
-He has worked for software startups (two to be exact) for his entire professional career; first in creating cutting edge 3D rendering systems at <a href="http://anark.com">Anark
-    Corporation</a> (later partially acquired by <a
+He has worked for software startups his entire professional career.
+First in creating cutting edge 3D rendering systems at <a href="http://anark.com">Anark Corporation</a> (later partially
-    href="http://www.nvidia.com">NVIDIA</a>) and currently at <a
-    href="http://ewsgroup.com">EWS</a> building massive business
+    acquired by <a href="http://www.nvidia.com">NVIDIA</a>).
+Next at <a href="http://ewsgroup.com">EWS</a> building massive business systems
-    systems that help transform the moving and transportation industry.
+    that help transform the moving and transportation industry, which was acquired by Canadians.

+    Currently he's on a solo mission doing some cool programming on big time back-end systems in the financial sector.
+He would explain it but would have to swear you to secrecy, which is obviously impossible these days.
     </p>

     <p>
     Scott works, lives and plays in Boulder, Colorado with his beautiful wife and three silly kids.
 He has deep interest in spirituality, Waldorf education and how one continually evolves as a human being.
-    He enjoys an agile approach to software development as well as life.
+    He enjoys an agile approach to both software development and life.
     </p>

     <p>